Pay Traffic Ticket in New JerseyPage OverviewSUMMARY: How to Pay a New Jersey Traffic Ticket

 Plead Not Guilty

-However, if you believe you’re innocent or were unfairly cited, you can contest the ticket and fight it out in court.
-Learn more at Fighting Your Traffic Ticket.
+However, if you believe you're innocent or were unfairly cited, you can fight the traffic ticket in court.
+Learn more at Fighting Your NJ Traffic Ticket.

-Using NJMCdirect, all drivers can pay surcharge online.
+Using NJMCdirect, all drivers can pay NJ traffic ticket fines online.

 Before beginning the process, make sure: